ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Deploying when Tagging
 ++++++++++++++++++++++

-Depending on your preferences, you may choose to update the documentation on tags only (as done above), or on each push.
-If you wish to have your documentation deployed on each push to ``main``, change the conditional above
+Depending on your preferences, you can choose to update the documentation on tags only (as done earlier) or on each push.
+If you want to have your documentation deployed on each push to ``main``, change the preceding conditional
 to:

 .. code-block:: yaml